Iris-Smok/JoyfulBookstore-PP5/README.md

 ### **Book Details Page**
 - The Book Details Page displays all the information about the selected book
-- Page main body of the page will display book cover image, title, rating, author, book type, size, category, description
+- Page main body of the page will display book cover image, title, rating, author, book type, size, suitable for ages, category, description
 - After the main body content user can select quantity and add product to the shopping bag or whishlist
 - Commenting section is located at the end of the page, only logged in users can leave a comment